Skip to content

 Types Of Polishing Compounds (Subcategories)

-This polishing compound is used on soft metals like brass, copper, and aluminum.
+This compound is commonly utilized on soft metals like brass, copper, and aluminum.
 The brown tripoli can easily eliminate lines or scratches (not too rough) from the surfaces.
 It can also be applied on wood surfaces and give them a lustrous finish.

 This polishing compound is mainly used for hard metals like stainless steel and metals like nickel-plated and gives them a brighter shine.
 It is also an ideal choice for cutting and the intermediate polishing process.

-The black polishing compound is the harshest polishing compound, usually contains emery as an abrasive, and is a great starting point after 180 grit sandpaper.
+The black polishing compound is the harshest, usually contains emery as an abrasive, and is a great starting point after 180-grit sandpaper.
 It is ideal for removing deep scratches from platinum and stainless steel.
 Also used to smooth rough surfaces.
 It can be used on lap wheels, muslin, sisal, and treated buffs.

 This polishing compound works well on non-ferrous metals or almost any type of metal to give it a smooth final polish.
 For better results, use it with a buffing wheel.

 This intermediate polishing compound is also known for its high-quality, mirror-like finish.
 As a result, it is mostly used for stainless steel.
-It is also known as stainless steel compound.
+It is also known as a stainless steel compound.
 This compound also works for brass and all non-precious metals.
-You can use it with a muslin buff for scratch removal from 240 grit sandpaper or a loose fold flannel buff for a high lustre finish.
+You can use it with a muslin buff for scratch removal from 240-grit sandpaper or a loose fold flannel buff for a high-luster finish.

 The pink polishing or dual-purpose compound is used in the initial stage of soft metal and the final stage of hard metal polishing to get extra finishing.
 It’s one of the most adaptable compounds, as it works on wood, plastic, and painted surfaces.

 Red polishing compound is also known as Jeweler’s rouge or red rouge.
-It gives a high lustre finish to precious metals like gold and silver, which is why it is popular in the jewelry trade.
+It gives a high-luster finish to precious metals like gold and silver, which is why it is popular in the jewelry trade.
 Use it with a 6-inch loose fold buff at about 3000 RPM for best results.

 Compare products